Leoooob/fullbrook-window-cleaning/content/pages/index.md

         subtitle: ''
         text: >
-          Revitalize your home's exterior with our professional soffits and fascia cleaning service, ensuring your property shines like new
+          Revitalize your home's exterior with our professional soffits and fascia cleaning service, ensuring your property shines like new.
         image:
           url: /images/abstract-feature2.svg
           altText: Placeholder image